Adyaamar/CODTECH-TASK1/README.md

 5. Display Tasks (show_tasks):
 It displays all tasks in the list with checkmarks for completed tasks and crosses for incomplete tasks.

+TECHNOLOGIES USED:
+Python: The core programming language for building the logic of the app.
+Data Structures: Lists and dictionaries handle task storage and task information.
+Control Structures: if statements, loops (while and for), and function definitions provide the app's flow and decision-making.